Distributionally Robust Treatment Effect: Introduction

+Recent work has begun to relax the location unconfoundedness assumption by allowing for richer forms of distributional change.
+For example, \cite{guo2024statistical} and \cite{zhang2024minimax} consider settings in which the conditional distribution of outcomes in the target population lies within a convex combination of conditional distributions observed across multiple sites.
+Similarly, \cite{jeong2024out} model site-level heterogeneity as random perturbations around a common target distribution.
+These approaches leverage multisite data or partial information about the target population to reduce uncertainty about the target distribution.
+By contrast, our setting is intentionally more limited: we consider a single observed sample and allow for minimal or no information about the target population, a scenario that is common when extrapolating to new environments or future periods.
+This distinction leads us to adopt a different approach to modeling uncertainty.
+We use a Wasserstein neighborhood instead of a linear combination of source sites.

-The second area of literature we contribute to is distributionally robust optimization (DRO).
-This is a multidisciplinary literature spanning operations research, machine learning, statistics, and engineering; see, for instance, \cite{blanchet2019quantifying}, \cite{duchi2021learning}, \cite{gao2023distributionally}, and \cite{fan2023quantifying}.
-Recently, we have seen growing applications of DRO in econometrics/statistics. \cite{bertsimas2022distributionally} apply DRO to sensitivity analysis of unobserved confounders. \cite{qu2024distributionally} propose a distributionally robust instrumental variables estimator that is more robust to invalid and weak instruments in finite samples. \cite{chen2024robust} use DRO to relax rational expectations in moment restrictions.
-DRO has been applied to learn robust individualized policy; see, for instance, \cite{mo2021learning}, \cite{adjaho2022externally}, \cite{kido2022distributionally}, and \cite{lei2023policy}. \cite{christensen2023counterfactual} and \cite{gu2024wasserstein} apply DRO to analyze the sensitivity of counterfactuals to parametric assumptions about the distribution of latent variables in a class of structural models.
+The second strand of literature is distributionally robust optimization (DRO).
+DRO has been widely studied across operations research, statistics, and machine learning; see, for example, \cite{blanchet2019quantifying}, \cite{duchi2021learning}, \cite{gao2023distributionally}, and \cite{fan2025quantifying}.
+More recently, DRO devices have been incorporated into econometric applications. \cite{bertsimas2022distributionally} use DRO to conduct sensitivity analysis with respect to unobserved confounding. \cite{qu2024distributionally} develop distributionally robust instrumental variables estimator that is resilient to weak or invalid instruments in finite samples. \cite{chen2024robust} apply DRO to relax rational expectations in moment restrictions.
+In addition, DRO has been used to study robust policy learning; see, for example, \cite{mo2021learning}, \cite{adjaho2022externally}, \cite{kido2022distributionally}, and \cite{lei2023policy}.
+Other work, such as \cite{christensen2023counterfactual} and \cite{gu2024wasserstein}, employs DRO to assess the sensitivity of counterfactuals to parametric assumptions about the latent variable distribution in a class of structural models.

-Our paper differs from individualized policy learning within a Wasserstein neighborhood.
-In their setting, they shift the ATE by a known constant and then investigate whether the optimal individualized treatment rule remains optimal after the shift in ATE.
-We instead find the optimal prediction of the treatment effect under the target population by minimizing the MSE of the treatment effect prediction, resulting in a non-trivial prediction.
-In addition, we study inference of our predictor while they focus on point estimation only.

-Perhaps the closest paper to ours is \cite{jeong2020assessing}, who study the worst-case subpopulation treatment eﬀect with a linear loss function and an ambiguity set consisting of perturbed distributions of covariates.
-Hence, they impose that the conditional distribution of potential outcomes given covariates remain unchanged over subpopulations, which we do not require.
-Their parameter of interest turns out to be point-identified, but ours is only partially identified.